Adam Seward: Professional career

 At the 2005 NFL combine, Seward (248 lbs.) was clocked at 4.56 in the 40-yard dash, leading many NFL scouts to believe that he would be a late second to early third round pick.
 However, scouts soon discovered a broken bone in his right foot, which caused his draft stock to fall dramatically.
-Nevertheless, Seward was drafted by the Carolina Panthers in the 5th round (149th overall) of the 2005 NFL Draft.
+Nevertheless, Seward was selected by the Carolina Panthers in the fifth round (149th overall) of the 2005 NFL draft.
 Seward rapidly became a star special teams player and back-up linebacker during his rookie season.
 Over the course of his career with the Panthers, he was frequently known as one of Carolina's best special teams players.
 He also served as a backup to All-Pro linebackers Dan Morgan and Jon Beason.
-In 2008, with one of the best defenses in the NFL, Carolina compiled a record of 12-4 and won the NFC South.
+In 2008, with one of the best defenses in the NFL, Carolina compiled a record of 12–4 and won the NFC South.

 After a successful four-year stint with the Panthers that include two playoff runs and a trip to the 2005 NFC Championship Game, Seward signed with the Indianapolis Colts as an Unrestricted Free Agent.
-Though released during the 2009 preseason, Seward would sign with the Jacksonville Jaguars the very next day.
-He spent the 2009-10 season as a member of the Jaguars.
+Though released during the 2009 preseason, Seward would sign with the Jacksonville Jaguars the next day.
+He spent the 2009–10 season as a member of the Jaguars.